 Stay up to date with information on new funding opportunities for your eco project or activity.
 We will continue to add more information and other resources to this page over time.

-If you have an idea for an eco group, project or activity but don’t know where to start, get in touch with our team for support and guidance on your funding requirements, identifying the right funding and making successful applications.
+If you have an idea for an eco group, project or activity but don’t know where to start, get in touch with our team at hello@eastrenclimatehub.org.uk for support and guidance on your funding requirements, identifying the right funding and making successful applications.

 The fund offers funding to projects through the Scottish Landfill Communities Fund (SLCF).
 It will consider applications across all types of projects included in the SLCF Objects including: land reclamation, community recycling, public amenities and parks, biodiversity and historic buildings.